 Major rehabilitation is recommended to correct or improve structural deficiencies and/or functional deterioration for pavement sections within a network.
 Often, when pavements are subject to significant changes in the aircraft fleet mix (frequency and type), major rehabilitation is required to provide a pavement section to meet the traffic demand.
 Major rehabilitation is recommended when a pavement section falls below the Critical PCI value that is defined during the system customization or if a pavement section has a significant observation of load-related distress.
 Observation of any load-related distress potentially indicates that the section may be structurally deficient or that the aircraft loads being applied to the pavement section are different than what the section was designed for.
-Figures 6.1-1 and 6.1-2 depict the decision process for major rehabilitation project identification with the assumption of available funds.
+Figures 6.1 (a) and 6.1 (b) depict the decision process for major rehabilitation project identification with the assumption of available funds.
 Should funding be unavailable for pavement sections in need of major rehabilitation, the airport may elect to apply the appropriate localized stopgap repair.

-Figure 6.1-1 Major Rehabilitation Planning Decision Diagram, PCI ≤ Critical PCI
+Figures 6.1 (a) Major Rehabilitation Planning Decision Diagram, PCI ≤ Critical PCI

-Figure 6.1-2 Major Rehabilitation Planning Decision Diagram, PCI > Critical PCI
+Figures 6.1 (b) Major Rehabilitation Planning Decision Diagram, PCI > Critical PCI